 WorkBoat is the leading provider of breaking news and relevant, rich, content specific to the commercial marine industry in North America.

 Each year The International WorkBoat Show presents the WorkBoat Annual Conference curated by the editors of WorkBoat.com, WorkBoat Magazine, and the WorkBoat Content Team.
-This year’s Conference will be a completely re-envisioned experience, custom designed to provide high level education and networking opportunities in an all new comprehensive format.
+This year’s Conference will be broken out across three days and will focus on five sectors: “Maintenance & Repair”, “Tugs & Coastal Towing” “Shipyards”, “Inland Waterways & Passenger Vessel” and “Offshore”.
+Each program is custom designed to provide high level education and networking opportunities in a comprehensive format.

-The cornerstone of the program will be intensive half-day sessions that will allow the participants to dive deeper into the challenges and opportunities facing commercial mariners today.
+The cornerstone of the Conference will be intensive half-day programs that will allow the participants to dive deeper into the challenges and opportunities facing commercial mariners today.
 Led by industry experts, the program will encourage critical thinking as attendees work through issues, ask questions, and receive actionable information that they can immediately put to work.
-In addition to year’s program WorkBoat introduces Maintenance Day which will take place on the first day of the show and include a full day program geared toward maintenance and repair professionals.